Sagar0-0/Sagar0-0/README.md

 <!-- intro hello world -->
 # Hi there👋!
 I'm [Sagar](https://github.com/Sagar0-0) , an Android Engineer🙋‍♂️
-"Clean code is cheaper than therapy."

-If it compiles, I’ll still read the source. 🤝
+"If it compiles, I’ll still read the source." 🤝

 Learn Android with me on [Youtube](https://www.youtube.com/@imSagarMalhotra) and [Medium](https://sagar0-0.medium.com/).